mbaddar1/dmrg2/README.md

 # dmrg2
-An enhanced DMRG Algorithm designed for Least-Square Regression Probems
+An enhanced DMRG Algorithm designed for Least-Square Regression Problems